 Space conversation questions.

 50 questions about space for ESL discussion classes.
-There are 2 PDF speakings worksheets with 25 questions each.
+There are 2 PDF speaking worksheets with 25 questions each.
 The first worksheet is quite easy and the second is more difficult.

-Before carrying out this activity make sure the students are familiar with these words – astronaut, meteor, astronomer, telescope, Mars, Earth, and planets.
+Before carrying out this activity make sure the students are familiar with these words – astronaut, meteor, astronomer, telescope, Mars, Earth, naked eye, and planets.

 The easy space conversation questions are –